How do you calculate the interest?

 However, you can create a payback schedule by selecting: “Transfers” > “Move Money” > “Recurring Transfer” > input “Borrow” as the "To" account.

-The M1 Borrow rate is based on short-term interest rates and is subject to change if and when the Federal Reserve changes its target for the federal funds rate.
+The M1 Margin Loan rate is based on short-term interest rates and is subject to change if and when the Federal Reserve changes its target for the federal funds rate.

-The M1 Plus membership includes a reduction on the M1 Borrow base rate.
-This reduction is effective immediately upon M1 Plus sign-up and will be reflected on the Borrow bill.
+The M1 Plus membership includes a reduction on the M1 Margin Loan base rate.
+This reduction is effective immediately upon M1 Plus sign-up and will be reflected on the Margin Loan bill.
 You can learn more about M1 Plus here.

 All investing involves risk, including the risk of losing the money you invest.
-Borrowing on margin can add to these risks, and you should review the margin account risk disclosures before borrowing.
-M1 Borrow available on margin accounts with at least $2,000 invested.
+Borrowing on margin can add to these risks, and you should review the M1 Margin Loan account risk disclosures before borrowing.
+M1 Margin Loan available on margin accounts with at least $2,000 invested.
 Not available for retirement, trust and custodial accounts.
 Margin rates subject to change.